suchipi/quickjs/README.md

   - these are statically linked, so should work on a raspi/etc, in theory. maybe android, too
 - Line endings have been made consistent and trailing whitespace has been removed
 - FreeBSD support added (but there's no cross-compilation set up, so you'll have to compile it yourself from a FreeBSD machine).
+- I'm in the process of converting the tests to a new format (which gets run by jest).
+But I haven't touched most of the old tests yet.

 ## Other changes